Vinodh-Machireddy/ml/ArgoCD+Kserve.md

 Basically controller = manager of KServe

 ## 3 Predictor
 This is where model actually runs.
 In KServe, a Predictor is the component that actually runs your machine learning model and produces predictions.
-loads the trained model
+. loads the trained model
-runs inference
+. runs inference
-returns prediction output
+. returns prediction output
-Without Predictor → no model serving.
+> Every InferenceService must have a Predictor.
+Without it, there is no model serving.

+### Inference code:
+This is the actual code that runs when a prediction request comes in.
+In KServe, it typically involves three key methods in a custom model server:
+- preprocess() — Transform raw input into the format the model expects
+- predict() — Run the actual model inference and get the output
+- postprocess() — Transform model output into a user-friendly response

+**Built-in Predictor**
+.
+KServe knows how to load and run predict() automatically.
+But it does basic preprocessing only — like converting JSON to tensor format.
+It only does format    conversion.
+It assumes your input data is already clean and ready.
+It does NOT touch or transform the actual data values.
+.
+It does not handle custom preprocessing or postprocessing.

+**Custom Predictor**
+.
+When KServe's built-in runtimes don't support your model or You have complex business logic , you write your own inference code and package it as a Docker container.
+.
+It handles dirty, raw, real-world data that needs cleaning and transformation before format conversion.

+**Step 1: Write Inference Code**
+**Step 2: Write Dockerfile**
+**Step 3: Build and Push Docker Image**
+**Step 4: Deploy Using InferenceService YAML**
+**Step 5: Apply and Test**
+> Deploy, heck status, Test prediction

 ## 4 Transformer
 In KServe, a Transformer is the component that prepares the input data before it reaches the model (and can also post-process output).